0

 Don’t Isolate

-Lord, work so deeply in my heart that I’m freed from the bondage of self-centeredness and given the disposition to look not only to my own interests, but also to the interests of others. – John Piper
+Lord, work so deeply in my heart that I’m freed from the bondage of self-centeredness and given the disposition to look not only to my own interests but also to the interests of others. – John Piper

 Call to Action

-6. What else must you do so you can enjoy a fuller expression of the mind of Christ?
+6. What else should you do to enjoy a fuller expression of the mind of Christ?
 What have I not asked?
-What do you know to do, but you have yet to do it (James 4:17)?
+What do you know to do but have yet to do it (James 4:17)?

 Need More Help?